Our History -

 After Pastor Hooper was reassigned to another congregation, Bishop Richard Franklin Norris assigned Rev. Daylan K. Greer, Sr. He served three and a half years from June 2009 through January 2013.
 Under his leadership, the Mt.
 Zion Acolytes were installed.

 In January 2013 The Rt.
 Rev. Gregory G. M. Ingram appointed Rev. Eric Ray Billips and Rev. Myra Turner Billips (known to us as “The Billips Team”) as Co-Pastors.
 They are the first Pastoral husband and wife team to be assigned in the First Episcopal District of the African Methodist Episcopal Church.
 Pastor Myra Billips represents the first female Pastor of Mt.
 Zion, New Brunswick.
-They are hands-on Pastors.
-Under their leadership membership is increasing and the spirituality of our church and community has been positively impacted by these two Pastors who are committed to glorifying God and the growth of HIS Kingdom.
+Under their leadership the spirituality of Mt.
+Zion and community has been positively impacted by these two Pastors who are committed to glorifying God and the growth of HIS Kingdom.